All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Months 11 to 18: The Final Push

 Weight loss pace typically slows as the body approaches a new set point.
-Reaching the final 30 to 50 pounds requires sustained commitment, possible dose optimization, and continued lifestyle refinements.
+Reaching the final 30 to 50 pounds requires sustained commitment, possible dose improvement, and continued lifestyle refinements.
 Some patients benefit from combination therapy during this phase.

 Months 18 to 24: Consolidation